-This course is a practicum course that allows students to experience archaeological research, survey, and excavation first hand and to receive credit for it.
+This course is a practicum course that allows students to experience archaeological excavation first hand and to receive credit for it.
+This course may be repeated for credit.
 3 credit hours.
 Instructor consent required.

 ARC 301 - ARCHAEOLOGY OF ROMAN IDENTITY